do360now/Agent-X/X/README.md

 # Automated Twitter Post Bot

-This project is an automated bot that generates and posts content to Twitter, using AI-generated topics and images.
+This project is an automated bot that generates and posts content to X (Twitter), using AI-generated topics and images.
 It uses various technologies, including Stable Diffusion for image creation, Tweepy for Twitter API interaction, and Ollama for generating tweets.

 ## Features
 - **Automated Tweet Posting**: Uses Tweepy to post tweets with a configurable frequency.